raballew/autosd/README.md

 3. Choose `RPM Builder` and configure the following options:
     *   `executable/myexec.spec`
 4. Wait for the RPM package to build.
 This may take a few minutes.
-5. Once the build is complete, the RPM package will be available in local repository at `/var/tmp/local_repo` directory.
+5. Once the build is complete, the RPM package will be available in the local repository at `/var/tmp/local_repo`.
-6. Modify [.aib/debug.aib.yml](.aib/debug.aib.yml) to include the following lines and then run [build the OS image again](#build-os-image):
+6. Modify [.aib/debug.aib.yml](.aib/debug.aib.yml) to include the following lines and then [build the OS image again](#build-os-image):

 ```
 content: